 PPPoE same session with IPv4 connection If this option is enabled, IPv6 uses the same PPPoE session as IPv4.
 Username/ Password: Enter these parameters as provided by your ISP.
 IPv6 Address This address will be automatically assigned by your ISP after you enter the username and password and click Connect .
 Connect Click this button to connect to the internet.

 Disconnect Click this button to disconnect from the internet.
-Get IPv6 Address Select the proper method whereby your ISP assigns IPv6 address to your router according to the requirements of your ISP DHCPv6 Your ISP assigns an IPv6 address and other parameters including the DNS server address to your router using DHCPv6.
-SLAAC+Stateless DHCP Your ISP assigns the IPv6 address prefix to your router and your router automatically generates its own IPv6 address.
-Also, your ISP assigns other parameters including the DNS server address to your router using DHCPv6.
+Get IPv6 Address Select the proper method whereby your ISP assigns IPv6 address to your gateway.
+Auto Select Auto to get an IPv6 address automatically.
+DHCPv6 Your ISP assigns an IPv6 address and other parameters including the DNS server address to your gateway using DHCPv6.
+SLAAC+Stateless DHCP Your ISP assigns the IPv6 address prefix to your gateway and your gateway automatically generates its own IPv6 address.
+Also, your ISP assigns other parameters including the DNS server address to your gateway using DHCPv6.
 Specified by ISP You should manually enter the IPv6 address provided by your ISP.
 Prefix Delegation Select Enable to get an address prefix for your LAN port from your ISP, or Disable to designate an address prefix for your LAN port manually.
 Clients in LAN will get an IPv6 address with this prefix.
+Prefix Delegation Size With Prefix Delegation enabled, enter the Prefix Delegation Size to determine the length of the address prefix.
+You can get this value from your ISP.
 DNS Address Select whether to get the DNS address dynamically from your ISP or designate the DNS address manually.
-Get dynamically from ISP Your ISP assigns an DNS address and to your router dynamically.
+Get dynamically from ISP Your ISP assigns an DNS address and to your gateway dynamically.
 Use the following DNS Addresses You should manually enter the DNS address provided by your ISP.
 Primary DNS/ Secondary DNS Enter the DNS address manually or display the DNS address which is assigned by your ISP.
+Connect Click this button to connect to the internet.
+Disconnect Click this button to disconnect from the internet.